paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-01-19-slacks_new_logo.md

 Each of these projects was led by a different designer ([Paula Scher for the Library of Congress][7], [Harry Pearce for the John Lewis Partnership][8], [Michael Bierut for Slack][9]) and it was only six months ago that I included [Pentagram’s work for American Express][10] in a [post about subtle brand refinements][11].
 Looking through their portfolio, I notice they [designed the logo for nearby University of Sussex][12], for which I've long appreciated its ‘US’ ligature.
 As this project never faced a barrage of opinion on Twitter, it never featured in my understanding of Pentagram’s output.

-{% include 'figure' with '/images/2019/01/slacks_new_logo/possibilities.jpg'
+{% render 'figure' with '/images/2019/01/slacks_new_logo/possibilities.jpg'
   caption: 'A range of possibilities Pentagram explored for the new identity.
 Image: [Pentagram](https://www.pentagram.com/work/slack/story)'
 %}